BaderLab/saber/README.md

 #### Installing requirements

-With your virtual environment activated, install all requirements:
+With your **virtual environment activated**, install all requirements:

 ```
 $ pip install -r requirements.txt